etherealManatee/defiswap-test/README.md

 I then decided to move to try to deploy uniswap-v2 instead, since there was less files it might be more straightforward.
 ###### Uniswap v2
 This time instead of cloning the whole repo, I created a sample project using the steps under 'Steps taken' above.
 I figured that this allows me to stick with what I am comfortable with first.
-I successfully
+I successfully managed to deploy the Factory locally, but the Router kept giving me an error of 'Transaction ran out of gas', and was unable to deploy it locally.
+It took me awhile to fix this problem, and it was solved by removing code from the smart contract that was deemed 'almost never used'.

+And thus, with more confident, I decided to look at SushiSwap's code to see how they reward their liquidity providers.
+###### SushiSwap
+It took me awhile to understand the functions of the different smart contacts in SushiSwap's github, eventually I figured that I only needed the MasterChef.sol and SushiToken.sol code.